anon-blue/anon.blue/README.txt

 ss to firearms.
-He is a violent felon!
+He9=o=0oijijknt felon!
 Please alert the police!
 Thank you! <3  A
 ddress: 318 Mcglone Lane Flemingsburg, KY 41041 (His father's house.)
 Wanted for raping his sister and his own 3 year old daughter (at the time was only 2) he i s very un well and has access to firearms.
 He is a violent felon!
 Please alert t